-So far we've seen how trust and security are a key factor for FinTechs and how these characteristics are the base of the entire creation of this sector in technology; beyond that, we have Blockchain technology as the key to the fourth industrial revolution.
+So far, we've seen how trust and security are key factors for Fintechs and how these characteristics are the base of the entire creation of this sector in technology; beyond that, we have Blockchain technology as the key to the fourth industrial revolution.
 However, these issues often seem distant, but here we will list the advantages of this tech specifically for the Latin American sector.

 - With the development of Fintech ecosystems, which go hand in hand with the creative industries, technology-based ventures are boosted thanks to Blockchain tokenization.

-- In societies as corrupt as ours, Blockchain empowers citizens and provides tools for fiscal control;
+- Blockchain empowers citizens and provides tools for fiscal control;

-Thus, in the Latin American context, the implementation of this type of technology seems vital and necessary.
-In societies that desperately need security and trust, Fintechs come to fill that void and improve social processes.
+Thus, in the Latin American context, implementing this type of technology seems necessary.
+Fintechs come to fill that void and improve social processes in societies that desperately need security and trust.

 MetaMap, hand in hand with security and trust

-At MetaMap we believe that it is very difficult to develop a real relationship with a person, brand or customer if there is no trust involved.
-That's why we work to make sure that trust and security are the key to everything in every digital relationship.
+At MetaMap, we believe that it is challenging to develop a real relationship with a person, brand, or customer if there is no trust involved.
+That's why we work to ensure that trust and security are the keys to everything in every digital relationship.

-With just a few clicks, in minutes and without the need for a team of developers, MetaMap provides tools for biometric identification, digital signature, government list verification, IP and GPS verification, phone number verification and much more.
+With just a few clicks, in minutes, and without the need for a team of developers, MetaMap provides tools for liveness detection, e-signature, ID Document Verification, Location Intelligence, Phone Verification Service & Blacklist Checker, and much more.

 Explore our solutions for Crypto & Fintech security, and don't miss this opportunity to unlock borderless growth, digital or physical.
 Get a free trial today!